 2. When you have two kids

 Double strollers are great.
 But if you have a child that’s at that wonderful age where they refuse to be strapped into a chair, you might appreciate having a baby carrier.
 This way, you can secure one child while you monitor the other child, who might want to switch from sitting to walking while holding your hand.
-A carrier like the Ergobaby Omni 360 Cool Air Mesh Four Position Baby Carrier is perfect for when you need to walk to school to pick up an older child, for example.
-It has a lightweight and breathable mesh lining that ensures breathability, particularly on a hot and humid summer day.
-And it’s machine-washable so you can keep it squeaky clean.
+Carriers can also be great when you have to walk to school to pick up your older child.
+Ones with lightweight and breathable mesh linings help ensure breathability, particularly on a hot and humid summer day.

 4. When you need to multitask

-If you want to keep your baby nearby, whether it’s to help him get to sleep or enjoy the wonderful snuggles but need to get things done, a baby carrier can work in the home as well.
-Strap your little one to your body, then finish up that book you’ve been meaning to read, or send some important work e-mails.
+Baby carriers don’t have to be used outdoors or while out and about in public places.
+You probably want to always keep your baby nearby, whether it’s to help him get to sleep or enjoy the wonderful snuggles.
+But you also probably have a mounting list of chores to complete.
+In these such instances, a baby carrier can work at home as well.
+Strap your little one to your body, then finish prepping lunch for your other kids or doing some low-key tidying.
+Or, maybe you just want to multitask by picking up that book you’ve been meaning to read, binging a new show, or sending a few important work e-mails.

 5. While on vacation

 If you’re visiting a sunny beach, or strolling about a new locale on a family vacation, a stroller might not be the best option for a baby.
 You’ll likely be doing a lot of walking, heading into local eateries, and checking out plenty of sights.
 That can be tough with a stroller if places aren’t always accessible with ramps or elevators.
 Ever seen a couple awkwardly trying to carry a heavy stroller up a flight of stairs or escalator?
 I have, and have been in that scenario myself.
 Sure, you can always opt for a travel-friendly umbrella stroller.
 But these are often not suitable for very small babies, particularly those who can’t yet hold their heads up.
 In these such instances, a baby carrier makes the most sense.
 You can pop in and out of restaurants to enjoy daily meals, stroll along the beach in comfort, and check out all of the sights, completely hands-free.
-The Ergobaby 360 Four Position Baby Carrier lets you carry baby in one of four positions: front-inward, front-outward, hip, and back.
-The bucket seat is structured such that your baby is sitting in an ergonomic frog-leg position, with his spine at the optimal “C” position.
-You can use it with a child all the way up to 45 lbs.
-Use the lumbar support waist belt to ensure a comfortable fit for you as well.
+Many baby carriers let you carry babies in multiple positions, including front-inward, front-outward, hip, and back, and work with kids up to 45 lbs. thanks for features like sturdy buckles and lumbar support waist belts so both you and your baby will be comfortable.